morse-simulator/morse/doc/morse/user/beginner_tutorials/hri_tutorial.rst

 You can now re-run the simulation.
-Using the updated :tag:`pymorse` script below, you can now send waypoints that the human will follow everytime you press :kbd:`Enter`.
+Using the updated :tag:`pymorse` script below, you can now send waypoints that the human will move towards every time you press :kbd:`Enter`.

 .. code-block:: python